Can I simultaneously apply for more than one Master’s degree programme?Open areaClose area

 programme which was completely taught in English (100%) and which qualifies for the European

 Management Master’s degree programme according to the admission requirements.
-Other possibilities

 Can I submit my application before receipt of my English language test results?Open areaClose area